How To Update WordPress Themes

 When the theme details window opens up, click on update now

-WordPress Theme Management: How To Update Your Theme
+WordPress Theme Management: How To Update Themes In WordPress

 Your WordPress theme is now up-to-date …

-Repeat the process described above to update all of your remaining themes, or use the method below to bulk update multiple themes.
+Repeat the above process to update all of your out-of-date themes, or use the method below to bulk update multiple themes at once.

-Update your WordPress themes using the “Updates” page as follows:
+Update your theme from the “Updates” area as follows:

-To view all themes on your website that require updating, click on Dashboard > Updates
+To view all themes in your site that need updating, click on Dashboard > Updates

 WordPress Theme Management: Updating Themes In WordPress